ClojureBridge/organizing/2013-Website-Overhaul-Project.md

-Jane Sebastian and I are overhauling the RailsBridge.org website.
+Jane Sebastian and I (Lillie Chilen) are overhauling the RailsBridge.org website.
 It will be in a [repo under my name](https://github.com/lilliealbert/site_de_railsbridge_2013) until we're ready to get larger feedback on it, at which point, we'll bring it over to the official RailsBridge repo.

 Here's where it lives currently: [sleepy-atoll-6384.herokuapp.com](http://sleepy-atoll-6384.herokuapp.com/).